 Asante also sells smoke detectors and irrigation systems which can all be controlled from the same smartphone app.
 However, the garage door does not work with Alexa, Google Assistant, Siri, IFTTT or any other smart home platform.
 There is no monthly fee for using the camera, which is nice, but footage can only be viewed live – it cannot be stored online and watched later, or shared.

-The Nexx garage door opener can be operated via its own smartphone app, or by speaking to Alexa or Google Assistant.
-But, where alternatives like the Chamberlain cannot be opened using smart speaker commands, the Nexx can.
-Support for IFTTT and Samsung SmartThings is unfortunately missing, although the company claims these are on the roadmap.
+The Nexx garage door opener can be operated via its own smartphone app, or by speaking to Alexa, Google Assistant or Siri But, where alternatives like the Chamberlain cannot be opened using smart speaker commands, the Nexx can.
+The Nexx also works with Samsung SmartThings and can be controlled using a smartphone app for iPhone and Android.

 The system's companion smartphone app logs a history of when the door is opened and closed, and the app is also where you can grant permission for other people to use the door remotely.
 As with other systems, the Nexx will notify you via the app if you mistakenly leave the door open for an extended length of time.
 You can then close it from anywhere in the world.

 As the name implies, this controller can be used to open and close electric gates as well as garage doors.
-It can also be hooked up to a security camera for added peace of mind, and there's support for Alexa and Google Assistant via IFTTT applets.
+It can also be hooked up to a security camera for added peace of mind, and there's support for Apple HomeKit, Google Home, Samsung SmartThings and IFTTT, plus it van be used via an app for iPhone and Android.
+Alexa support is also possible, via IFTTT.

 Geofencing via IFTTT means the door will open as you approach (based on the known location of your smartphone), and close again when you drive away.
 IFTTT integration means the door can be included in a wide range of applets, as we discussed earlier with the MyQ system.

-The product comes with a sensor for knowing the status of the door - we others also do - but unique to the Gogogate 2 is how it also includes a thermometer for delivering the temperature of your garage to the smartphone app.
+The product comes with a sensor for knowing the status of the door – which others also do – but unique to the iSmartGate is how it also includes a thermometer for delivering the temperature of your garage to the smartphone app.

-More affordable than most of its rivals - although still a little more than the MyQ - the Garadget is a smart garage door controller which connects to your existing system with two wires and connects directly to your Wi-Fi network.
+The Garadget is a smart garage door controller that hooks up to your existing system with two wires and connects directly to your Wi-Fi network.
 With no signal booster or network extender included, you should make sure there is a strong Wi-Fi signal in your garage before purchasing.
+Otherwise you might want to consider a Wi-Fi extender.

 Native Google Home support is not included, but as with the Gogogate 2 this can be achieved with the creation of an IFTTT applet.